 The Holiday Card Dash: Tips and Tricks for Making this a Stress-free Task

 There are few tasks I take more seriously than my annual holiday card.
 Each year, as soon as the first chill hits the air, I begin to dream of lavish showpieces with die-cut snowflakes, embossed lettering and professional photos of my family in matching outfits.
 However, each year like clockwork, Thanksgiving is long gone before I realize that pinning ideas to my ever-growing “Holiday Cards” board on Pinterest does not make it so.
 Thus begins my annual mad card dash.
+If you want to give your friends and relatives other than cards for the holidays but you just don’t have the cash, you can earn some on games such as slot27.

 If you are one of the sainted few capable of mailing cards the first week of December, thank you for having your life together so the rest of us can display cards before Christmas Eve.
 To my sympathizers, I urge you to remember two things about holiday cards: first, this should be a gesture aimed at connecting with friends and family on a personal level.
 Second, it shouldn’t break the bank or be filled with stress.
 Regardless of your delivery timeframe, I hope you’ll enjoy these tips to keep your card-sending fun and stress free.